aparnakurra/Screening/README.md

 # Part2: Container Security Implementation
-## Task1:Five Docker Security Best Practices:
+## Task1: Five Docker Security Best Practices:

 * **Use Official and Trusted Images:** Always use official images from Docker Hub or other trusted sources.
 These images are maintained and regularly updated to ensure security.
 * **Run Containers as Non-Root User:** Running containers as a non-root user minimizes the impact of a container compromise, preventing the attacker from gaining root access to the host system.
 * **Keep Images Minimal:** Use minimal base images to reduce the attack surface.
 Smaller images have fewer components that could potentially be exploited.
 * **Scan Images for Vulnerabilities:** Regularly scan Docker images for vulnerabilities using tools like Docker's built-in scanning tool or third-party solutions like Clair or Trivy.
-* **Use Docker Content Trust (DCT):**Enable Docker Content Trust to ensure the integrity and authenticity of images by signing and verifying them.
+* **Use Docker Content Trust (DCT):** Enable Docker Content Trust to ensure the integrity and authenticity of images by signing and verifying them.

 [here](https://github.com/aparnakurra/Screening/blob/Dockerfile) Implementation in a Dockerfile: